 As with any affair, a spouse that is involved in a virtual affair may suddenly become much nicer to assuage their guilt.
 However, a suddenly surly spouse may be one that is attempting to justify their behavior by spurring their partner to anger.

-An individual that discovers that their spouse is engaged in a virtual affair should seek out the help of a counselor or therapist immediately.
+An individual that discovers that their spouse is engaged in a virtual affair should seek out the help of a therapist immediately.
 Finding evidence of cyber infidelity can be difficult to navigate, but many marriages may weather the storm.
-It is up to each couple to determine how cheating is defined, and what level of misbehavior can still result in reconciliation.
+It is up to each couple to discuss the topic and determine how cheating is defined, and what level of misbehavior can still result in reconciliation.